spiral/docs/application/controllers.md

 }
 ```

-Given example will force using authorization for a called controller action.
-We can now associate such core with our route:
+Given example will force user authorization for a every controller action.
+To associate such core with our route:

 ```php
 $route = new ControllersRoute(